moof-moof/bicycle-clinometer/README.md

 The sensor needs to be calibrated first when mounted to a vehicle.
 The compensation value obtained then can be stored in EEPROM and automatically retrieved at start-up.

-Link to project description: https://sites.google.com/site/xnebmisc/home/clinometer
+Link to project description: http://xneb.org/mabe/xnebmisc/home/clinometer.html or https://sites.google.com/view/xneb-project-logs/home/clinometer

 ![](img/3-4_50.jpg)